This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 2. Zucchini/summer squash

-With loads of different types to try — such as delicata, crookneck, cousa, pattypans or yellow summer squash — these veggies are low in calories, easy to blend into recipes, and good sources of vitamin C and B6.
+With loads of different types to try, such as delicata, crookneck, cousa, pattypans or yellow summer squash, these summer vegetables are low in calories, easy to blend into recipes, and good sources of vitamin C and B6.

 These purple veggies hold unique compounds within their dark-colored skins, including polyphenols such as anthocyanins, the same type found in berries and red wine.
 Eggplant can help fight free radical damage and also provides you with manganese and folate, which support bone and metabolic health.